februarysea/Information-theory-Coding/README.md

 # coding
-a training project about Information theory &amp; coding
+a training project about Information theory &amp; coding by pyqt.

-HELLO,WORLD